claudiocmp/dsnd-spi/writings/03_project-Copy1.md

 The nature of the problem, as well as the data here digested presents a high degree of non-linearity.
 Improvements to the system can be made by choosing a different model (e.g. SVM regressor to be trained on each time range) which is more prone to capture highly non-linear patterns.
 Eventually, going for a deep neural network might help: nlp-oriented techniques such as RNN or LSTM might be used to also include the temporality of the data (here, the window is digested as a flat vector by the model).

 Then, further feature engineering might be required.
 For instance, returns might be included.
 Moreover, company-specific indices might help in determining the volatility of the company, or their financial status such as quarterly reports data.
+Moreover, such data should be daily added by undertaking incremental learning strategies in order to keep the model up-to-date.

 Finally, test of the window size might be run in order to see how this affect our model.
 However, to avoid increasing the dimensionality of data too much without providing a time-related approach to train our model (such in the case of a LSTM), might produce worse rather than better results.